 Eric and Pam lived and died on their own terms.
 They craved the freedom of living simply away from the constraints of “normal” society and its demands to lead a cookie cutter life.
-They both rejected the traditional expectations of their east coast upbringing, and headed west together to find their own eden in the remote islands of the Tongass National Forest of Southeast Alaska.
-In the midst of the West Chichagof Wilderness.
-The towering trees of the old growth forests that surrounded them were their sanctuary, the waterfalls and crystalline lakes refreshing them anew.
+They both headed northwest together to find their own Eden in the remote islands of the Tongass National Forest of Southeast Alaska.
+In the midst of the West Chichagof Wilderness, the towering trees of the old growth forests that surrounded them were their sanctuary, the waterfalls and crystalline lakes refreshing them anew.
 They placed their faith in the rhythms of the natural world, the energy of the universe, and the deep understanding of the inherent interconnections of everything.
-It was this love of nature and understanding of ecological relationships that inspired them to leave their legacy for wilderness when the time came for them to transcend their earthly bodies and embark on their journey together into the great beyond.
+It was this love of nature and their understanding of ecological relationships that inspired them to leave their legacy for Wilderness when the time came for them to transcend their earthly bodies and embark on their journey together into the great beyond.

 Pam and Eric with some of their beloved animals